mehmetklllc/take-screenshot-website/README.md

 •	download phantomjs (download the corresponding os and put it in the directory you set: http://phantomjs.org/download.html, then set the index on the 29th line in the ScreenShoter class)

-•	Required postgresql and rabbitmq configurations must be filled in the application.properties file under the project rabbitmq exchange: screen topic name: screen-data defined to the project.
+•	Required postgresql and rabbitmq configurations must be filled in the application.properties file under the project rabbitmq exchange: screen topic name: screen-data defined to the project